cachix/cachix-deploy-flake/README.md

 # Reference

 - `lib`: takes `pkgs` and returns the rest of the functions
-- `json`: takes attribute set of all options described in https://docs.cachix.org/deploy/reference
+- `lib.spec`: takes attribute set of all options described in https://docs.cachix.org/deploy/reference
-- `nixos` takes a module and returns nixos derivation
+- `lib.ixos` takes a module and returns nixos derivation
-- `darwin` takes a module and returns nix-darwin derivation
+- `lib.darwin` takes a module and returns nix-darwin derivation